 This requires the assistance of your family law attorney, equipped with the tools and resources necessary to help your case.
 They understand your needs, because they focus on the needs of men and fathers alike who have faced similar circumstances in their divorce or child custody situations.

-House Bill 366 will change how child support is calculated, according to the Dayton Daily News.
+The law changed how child support is calculated, according to the Dayton Daily News.

-The law also will establish a “self-sufficiency reserve” to make sure low-income parents do not face child support orders that they cannot afford and a cap to allowable credit given for child care expenses.
+The law also establishes a “self-sufficiency reserve” to make sure low-income parents do not face child support orders that they cannot afford and a cap to allowable credit given for child care expenses.
 This is so that low-income child support payors are limited to sharing half of the child care costs.

 Possible outcomes and consequences

 With reform, parents who receive child support payments can adjust their expectations and avoid sending their co-parent into poverty over their ability to provide financially for their child.
 The end goal of these payments should never be poverty, but rather to offer the shared child the best life possible.
-With legislation potentially on the horizon for the state of Ohio, that end goal is a possible reality.